 We were fans of the feel-good Middle Eastern food at BEDU right from the start, but when Corey Riches began his Dinner with Corey series, we really sat up to take notice.
 Stepping outside the realm of the restaurant’s cuisine and embracing complementary flavours, from Roman-inspired dishes from the Byzantine Empire that can be traced back to 330AD, to fish and seafood dishes from the Israeli seaside, to India’s culinary influences on Middle Eastern cuisine, it’s lovely to see a chef consistently making bold and inventive menus and challenging himself and his diners, with no better than the adventurous eaters of Hong Kong to appreciate his efforts.
 Chef Riches is also at the helm of newly opened all-day diner Mamma Always Said in SoHo.

-It isn’t always easy to find authentic Singaporean food in Hong Kong, and if you haven’t found this one, you might be in the minority, judging by the number of fans who voted for Café Malacca.
+It isn’t always easy to find good Malaysian food in Hong Kong, and if you haven’t found this one, you might be in the minority, judging by the number of fans who voted for Café Malacca.
 Housed in Shek Tong Tsui, this tasty bistro is a regular go-to amongst Malaysian and Singaporean expats, as well as locals who have discovered an intense love for hawker-style dishes like fried carrot cake, nasi lemak, char kway teow and more.
 The eatery’s tangy, spicy Penang assam laksa always leaves us with a feeling of longing that calls us back again and again, and it’s clear many of you feel a similar devotion to this delicious restaurant.

 2/F, Hotel Jen Hong Kong by Shangri-La, 508 Queen’s Road West, Shek Tong Tsui, 2213 6613